Skip to content

 So strong physician-family students do get turned down, and rarely because a parent is a doctor.
 It is because the file reads as parent-built.
 The advantage you assume and the risk you do not see are the same fact, looked at from two sides.

 Physician families come to BS/MD with real advantages.
 You know the path.
 You can get the student into a hospital, into a lab, in front of a doctor to shadow, without the months of cold emails another family spends.
-Your child grew up hearing the language of medicine at the dinner table.
+Your student grew up hearing the language of medicine at the dinner table.
 None of that is nothing.

 But it is not rare.
 Nearly every student who reaches the final rounds of a selective combined program has exposure.
 In a physician family it was easier to get, and easy access does not read as achievement.
 It reads as access.
 A committee discounts what the family’s resources can supply and weighs what the student did with it.

-So the edge is real and quiet.
+So the edge is real and subtle.
 It opens doors.
 It does not, by itself, win a seat.
 And the same access that opened the doors can leave a fingerprint the reader is trained to notice.

 Above the stats line, a reviewer is answering one question about every applicant: is this medicine the student’s, or inherited.
 For a doctor’s kid, that question is not an accusation.
 It is the default.
 The reader has seen many physician-family files, and has learned to ask, gently and consistently, whose reasons are on the page.